 Each panel is overlapped and bolted to the next.
 This creates one continuous structure able to resist the force of strong winds by distributing the force to the ground instead of causing the building to collapse.

 Our structures are designed for hurricane-prone areas.
 Our high-grade commercial steel has the best high-speed resistance of any other kind of building.

 Rigid frame structures are left defenseless against the power of the hurricane’s howling winds, but SteelMaster’s house materials have endured when tested in the most powerful storms.

-We also have the potential to save you thousands of dollars in architectural and engineering fees with our in house engineering.
+We also have the potential to save you thousands of dollars in architectural and engineering fees with our in-house engineering.

 Your structure comes with State Stamped Engineered Blueprints that will:

-- Meet all Hawaii building codes and loads requirements
+- Meet all Hawaii building load requirements

 - Be stamped by our licensed, professional engineer

 - Include clearly diagramed drawings of your building